Thank you for sending your enquiry! One of our team members will contact you shortly.

 System Initialization

-- Overview of the boot process
+- Overview of the bootstrap process

 - BIOS, boot loaders, and mini-Debian systems